 SPL tokens serve many purposes:

-• Utility tokens: Tokens that provide access to services or features within a platform
+Tokens that provide access to services or features within a platform.
+Often used to gate premium functionality or reward active users.

-• Governance tokens: Tokens that give holders voting rights in decentralised organisations
+Tokens that give holders voting rights in decentralised organisations (DAOs).
+Holders can propose and vote on protocol changes.

-• Stablecoins: Tokens pegged to fiat currencies or other assets
+Tokens pegged to fiat currencies or other assets.
+USDC and USDT on Solana are both SPL tokens.

-• NFTs: Non-fungible tokens are also SPL tokens, just with a supply of 1
+Non-fungible tokens are also SPL tokens, just with a supply of 1 and 0 decimals.
+The same Token Program underpins both fungible and non-fungible assets.

 Creating Your Own SPL Token